-Staff does not recommend conceptual approval based on findings a through r.
+Staff does not recommend conceptual approval based on findings a through s.
 Staff recommends that the applicant adhere to the following recommendations:

 - i.
-That the applicant incorporate entrance massing and elements that are consistent with the Guidelines and historic examples found throughout the district, as noted in finding d. - ii.
-That the applicant incorporate proposed massing and scale consistent with the Guidelines for New Construction, as noted in finding e. - iii.
-That the applicant incorporate a roof form that is consistent with the Guidelines and historic examples found throughout the district, as noted in finding g. - iv.
-That the applicant incorporate materials and material profiles that are found historically within the district, as noted in finding i. - v.
-That the applicant incorporate a foundation height that is consistent with the Guidelines, as noted in finding f. - vi.
-That a wood or aluminum clad wood window that is consistent with the staff's standards for windows in new construction be installed, as noted in the applicable citations and in finding j. - vii.
-That the applicant amend the proposed fenestration profile and incorporate additional window openings through the proposed new construction, as noted in finding k.
-Proposed windows should feature a one over one profile. - viii.
-That the proposed front loading garage be eliminated and that parking should be located elsewhere on site, as noted in finding n. - ix.
-That a front walkway constructed of materials consistent with other walkways in the district be installed, as noted in finding o. - x.
-That a detailed landscaping plan be submitted for review that adheres to the Guidelines for Site Elements, as noted in finding p. - xi.
-That a driveway be proposed that features a profile and width that is consistent with the Guidelines, not to exceed 10 feet in width, as noted in finding q. - xii.
-That all mechanical equipment be screened from view from the public right of way, as noted in finding r. - xiii.
+That the applicant incorporate entrance massing and elements that are consistent with the Guidelines and historic examples found throughout the district, as noted in finding e. - ii.
+That the applicant incorporate proposed massing and scale consistent with the Guidelines for New Construction, as noted in finding f. - iii.
+That the applicant incorporate a roof form that is consistent with the Guidelines and historic examples found throughout the district, as noted in finding h. - iv.
+That the applicant incorporate a foundation height that is consistent with the Guidelines, as noted in finding f. - v.
+That a wood or aluminum clad wood window that is consistent with the staff's standards for windows in new construction be installed, as noted in the applicable citations and in finding k. - vi.
+That the applicant amend the proposed fenestration profile and incorporate additional window openings through the proposed new construction, as noted in finding l.
+Proposed windows should feature a one over one profile. - vii.
+That the proposed front-loading garage be eliminated and that parking should be located elsewhere on site, as noted in finding o. - viii.
+That a front walkway constructed of materials consistent with other walkways in the district be installed, as noted in finding p. - ix.
+That a detailed landscaping plan be submitted for review that adheres to the Guidelines for Site Elements, as noted in finding q. - x.
+That all mechanical equipment be screened from view from the public right of way, as noted in finding s. - xi.
 ARCHAEOLOGY An archaeological investigation is required if excavations are necessary near the rear of the property.
 Impacts to the Upper Labor Acequia shall be avoided.
 The project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology, as applicable.